 Folklore and legends are often intertwined with plants and gardens.

 Today I stumbled on a Swedish Legend called "The Harvest That Never Came," and I thought you'd get a kick out of it.
 The story has been used in lesson plans to teach kids problem-solving.
-I'm going to abbreviate it a bit, but I'll share a link to a good English translation in today's show notes.
+I'm going to abbreviate it a bit, but here's a good English translation.

 Arild, who served in the war as a Danish Knight, was captured by the Swedes and thrown in prison.
 While he was in jail, Arild received a note from Thale, his true love.